Rest home neglect: Woman dies after being left with maggots in wounds

 The woman had serious underlying conditions including vascular disease, heart failure and diabetes, and had previously had a below-knee amputation of her left leg.

-After about six months in the unnamed rest home the woman became unresponsive and an ambulance took her to hospital.
+After about six months in the central Auckland rest home she became unresponsive and an ambulance took her to hospital.
 The next day, a nurse found the wound around the left stump was seeping and had maggots, and four large maggots were also washed out of wounds on her right foot.
 Her toes had dying tissue.

 A short time later the woman died from sepsis secondary to her infected ulcers.

-The central Auckland rest home was run by Care Alliance Limited, and has since been sold to a new owner unrelated to the company.
+At the time, the rest home was run by Care Alliance Limited.
+In March 2017 it was sold to new owners unrelated to the company.
+A facility manager told the Herald it was now a completely new regime, with new staff, management and ownership.

 When the Health and Disability Commissioner (HDC) contacted Care Alliance, its director said he didn't have any information "because he no longer had possession of his laptop where the information was stored, nor was the information stored elsewhere".